inno-devops-labs/F23-core-course-labs/app_python/README.md

-# Lab 1 - Web application - Moscow time
+# Web application - Moscow time

 ## Motivation
 The goal of the project is to allow users see current Moscow time in a browser page.